We the People Community Acupuncture has been serving Santa Fe, New Mexico since 2009.

 Katy Whitcomb, DOM

 Katy Whitcomb has been practicing acupuncture and Chinese Medicine since 2002.
 She is a native Santa Fean who has a deep love for her community, and enjoys sharing her knowledge and experiences with people.
-She is an avid traveler and has spent time in China, Southeast Asia, and Belize, but her favorite place to be is in the mountains of northern NM and Southern CO with her husband and 2 young children.
+She is an avid traveler and has spent time in China, Southeast Asia, and Belize, but her favorite place to be is in the mountains of northern NM and Southern CO.